Train harder – recover smarter – perform stronger

 Potential / Reported Side Effects

-Side effects are often dose-dependent and tend to improve as the body adapts.
+Side effects are often dose-dependent and may improve as the body adapts.
+However, anyone with relevant medical history should discuss risk carefully with a provider.

 • Nausea